mspnp/cloud-design-patterns/docs/retry.md

 If a request still fails after a significant number of retries, it's better for the application to prevent further requests going to the same resource and simply report a failure immediately.
 When the period expires, the application can tentatively allow one or more requests through to see whether they're successful.
 For more details of this strategy, see the [Circuit Breaker pattern](circuit-breaker.md).

-The operations in a service that are invoked by an application with a retry policy might need to be idempotent.<<RBC: Wow, I know this sentence can be simplified, but I'm unsure which words are crucial.
-Is there a shorter way to say "operations in a service" like for example, "service operations" or is that wrong technically?
-I did tweak it some.>> For example, a request sent to a service might be received and processed successfully but, due to a transient fault, it's unable to send a response indicating that the processing has completed.
-The retry logic in the application might then try to repeat the request on the assumption that the first request wasn't received.
+Consider whether the operation is idempotent.
+If so, it's inherently safe to retry.
+Otherwise, retries could cause the operation to be executed more than once, with unintended side effects.
+For example, a service might receive the request, process the request successfully, but fail to send a response.
+At that point, the retry logic might re-send the request, assuming that the first request wasn't received.

 A request to a service can fail for a variety of reasons raising different exceptions depending on the nature of the failure.
 Some exceptions indicate a failure that can be resolved quickly, while others indicate that the failure is longer lasting.
 It's useful for the retry policy to adjust the time between retry attempts based on the type of the exception.